brendt/stitcher.io/src/content/blog/2021-07-06-cloning-readonly-properties-in-php-81.md

 There are of course a few caveats:

 - this package will skip calling the constructor when cloning an object, meaning any logic in the constructor won't be executed; and
-- the `<hljs prop>with</hljs>` method will de a shallow clone, meaning that nested objects aren't cloned as well.
+- the `<hljs prop>with</hljs>` method will be a shallow clone, meaning that nested objects aren't cloned as well.

 I imagine this package being useful for simple data-transfer and value objects; which are exactly the types of objects that readonly properties were designed for to start with.